 In This Article

-What Exactly Is Toner?
+What Exactly is Toner?

 Skin Benefits of Toner

-Daphne Studio's lead esthetician, Gunna Covert, speaks on toners' exfoliating properties as well: "They exfoliate, help balance the pH level of skin, and even help other skincare products penetrate deeper into skin," says Covert.
+According to Daphne Studio's lead esthetician, Gunna Covert, toners "exfoliate, help balance the pH level of skin, and even help other skincare products penetrate deeper into skin," says Covert.
 "To maximize benefits, be sure to look for a toner that is right for your skin type."

 The Best Time to Use Toner

-Yaiser agrees, saying, "Toner is best used as your first step after cleansing because it helps cleanse the skin from any residual impurities, leaving the skin refreshed and perfectly prepped for your subsequent skincare routine."
+According to Yaiser, "Toner is best used as your first step after cleansing because it helps cleanse the skin from any residual impurities, leaving the skin refreshed and perfectly prepped for your subsequent skincare routine."